 Catering to the emotional needs of your customer gives you a competitive edge and puts you first in the customer’s mind.
+Whether you choose to work with a top contact center in the Philippines or train your own employees, providing a great customer experience will help you stand out in the industry.
 Research from Adobe shows that close to 50% of customers would pay more for friendly and efficient customer experience, and almost 80% of them would be inclined towards brand loyalty.
 Focus on key service traits such as:

 - Transparency: Customers are inclined towards authenticity, so keep your approach open and honest.
 Be fair and transparent when it comes to any policies and services.
 Even if you are not able to deliver something they have expected, come clean as soon as you can and find a way to fix it.

 - Empathy: Customers want to feel like you completely understand them.
 Put yourselves in their shoes.
 Train your customer service team to deal with queries professionally and with understanding.

 - Accessibility: Provide your customers with a convenient and flexible shopping experience.
 By 2021, more than half of eCommerce sales will be conducted on mobile devices.
 Be accessible and available to wherever your customers are.
 Provide multiple channels to interact with you, on the go and from anywhere, anytime.

 - Expertise: By establishing yourself as a thought leader in your industry, you will gain the trust of your customers and be rewarded with their business.
 Customers need to trust who they do business with.
 Educate them using how-to videos, tutorials and detailed FAQ pages.